 While these draws are an optimal choice for sport climbing, there's no reason you can't take them traditional climbing occasionally too, although we generally prefer a lightweight option for that, as you can save up to an ounce per draw going that route.
 Be warned, you may not want to leave them on a popular project overnight because they might not be there the next day.
 These draws retail for a little bit cheaper than some other high-end options, but not by much!

 Ease of Clipping

 We gave this quickdraw top marks for ease of clipping.
 The Petzl Spirit carabiners have a fast springing action in their gates.
 They feel snappy when you click them and clip fast and efficiently.

 The stiff sling also allows you to clip the draw into a bolt even when extended.
 Some dogbones are a little floppy, but this one is stiff and our favorite to use on reachy clips.
-This quickdraw has keylock carabiners on both ends — if you prefer a wire gate on your clipping end, check out the Black Diamond LiveWire.
+This quickdraw has keylock carabiners on both ends, a setup that most top climbers seem to prefer.

 Ease of Unclipping

 The Petzl Spirit Express scored near the top of the pack for this metric as well.
 Unclipping a draw from the rope or a bolt can sometimes be a fraught experience, particularly for new climbers or on steep terrain.
 This quickdraw was designed with steep sport climbing in mind.
 Our testers didn't have to wrestle with it when seconding or cleaning a steep sport route.
 The rope easily slid out of the bottom carabiner thanks to the keylock design, and the upper carabiner didn't snag on the bolt either.